tinopai/hypixelbot/README.md

 # Hypixel BOT
 Welcome to my repository!
-Well this was a side project I was doing, and I saw lots of **Hypixel Bots** on the [Code Creation forum](https://hypixel.net/forums/code-creations.65/)
-And none of them was open-source so I decided to make my own one.
+Well this was a side project I was doing, and I saw lots of **Hypixel Bots** on the [Code Creation forum](https://hypixel.net/forums/code-creations.65/) and none of them was open-source so I decided to make my own one.

 ## Requirements
 #### Node requirements (already on package.json)